Cosimo Morelli

-Cosimo Morelli (1732 – February 26, 1812) was an Italian architect, active throughout the Papal States in a Neoclassic style.
+Cosimo Morelli (1732 – 26 February 1812) was an Italian architect, active throughout the Papal States in a Neoclassic style.

 Biography

 He was born at Imola.
 His father, also an architect, studied under Giovanni Domenico Trifogli.
 Cosimo is said to have studied geometry under Vincenzo Savini.
-Boni says of that Morelli was of a vast genius, and enterprising, he advanced rapidly in his new career; firm of character, pleasant tract, witty expression, he obtained the affection and esteem of many illustrious person.
+Boni says of that Morelli was of a: vast genius, and enterprising, he advanced rapidly in his new career; firm of character, pleasant tract, witty expression, he obtained the affection and esteem of many illustrious person.

 Morelli was the most prolific architect during the Pontifical States of the mid-18th century.
-He was knighted by Pius IX. thanks mostly to his relationship with the Roman curia and his ability to interpret and develop the tastes of his epoch.
-Under the tutelage of Pope Pius VII, Morelli build, renovated, and amplified numerous civic and religious buildings.
-He designed the Arco Ganganelli in Santarcangelo Romagna.
+He was knighted by Pius IX, thanks mostly to his relationship with the Roman curia and his ability to interpret and develop the tastes of his epoch.
+Under the tutelage of Pope Pius VII, Morelli built, renovated, and amplified numerous civic and religious buildings.
+He designed the Arco Ganganelli in Santarcangelo, Romagna.
 His fame, beyond his talent, was partly due to employing a “team” of artisans and painters in his commissions, such as Alessandro Dalla Nave, Antonio Villa and Angelo Gottarelli, among others.

 He died at Imola in 1812.